-This is a significant statement, “He dwells with you (now) and shall be in you (future).”
-Jesus referred to the anointing of salvation, the transition from Old Testament to New Covenant, from an external anointing to an internal one.
+That is a significant statement, “He dwells with you (now) and shall be in you (future).”
+Jesus referred to the anointing of salvation, the transition from Old Covenant to New Covenant—from an external anointing to an internal one.

 This first anointing with the Holy Ghost brought the power of resurrection life to a person’s soul.
 Paul refers to this in Titus 3:5: